 Physiological and bio-mechanical factors associated with elite endurance cycling performance.
 Coyle EF et. al. 1991

-With so many products out there providing fancy graphs of pedal stroke out there and goofy products like PowerCranks to help you get it, it’s hard to believe the whole thing is a sham.
+With so many products providing fancy graphs of the pedal stroke and goofy products like PowerCranks to help you get it, it’s hard to believe the whole thing is a sham.
 After-all, when have marketers ever lied?

 The first step to understanding why pedaling circles is a myth is to discuss bio-mechanics and physiology.
 The force generation for cycling is pretty simple, essentially we are looking at hip and knee extension and flexion.
 Extension is pushing down on the pedal and flexion is the process of returning the pedal to the top of the pedal stroke.